 ABOUT THIS PROJECT

-The goal of Promoting Equitable Engagement and Relationships through Speech (PEERS) is to create a systematic guide to support teachers in organizing groupings of children during play time to support their language development.
+The goal of Promoting Early Engagement, Relationships, and Socialization (PEERS) was to create a systematic guide to support teachers in organizing groupings of children during play time to support their language development.
 These groupings are designed to maximize language input from peers for children with delays in their language development.

 – Funding –

-PEERS is funded by the National Institute of Health in the U.S. Department of Health and Human Sciences.
+PEERS was funded by the National Institute of Health in the U.S. Department of Health and Human Sciences.

 – Timeline –